ahanba/hiatus/README.markdown

        spell: true

      option:
-       filter_by: For XLZ - Only when the "Note" value is same as this value, the entry will be checked.
-Other entries will be skipped.
+       filter_by: For XLZ, only entries where the 'Note' value matches this value will be checked; other entries will be skipped.
        ignore100: true/false.
-For TTX/XLZ/SDLXLIFF, when true, 100% match will be skipped.
+For TTX/XLZ/SDLXLIFF, when set to true, 100% matches will be skipped."
        ignoreICE: true/false.
-For XLZ/SDLXLIFF, when true, ICE match will be skipped.
+For XLZ/SDLXLIFF, when set to true, ICE match will be skipped.
-       ignorelist: Path to the ignore list (XLSX file)
+       ignorelist: Path of the ignore list (XLSX file)

 ### About Ignore List
-You can skip known false errors by specifying ignore list.
+You can skip known false errors by specifying an ignore list.
-Open the hiatus report (XLSX file) and mark **ignore** in "Fixed?" column (column M), and save it as XML spreadsheet 2003 format.
+Open the hiatus report (XLSX file), mark **ignore** in the 'Fixed?' column (Column M), and save it as an XML Spreadsheet 2003 format.
-Then specify the full path of the XML file in the **ignoreList** field.
-Use semicolon to specify multiple files.
+Then, specify the full path of the XML file in the **ignoreList** field.
+Use semicolons to separate multiple files.

 For example:

        ignorelist: Y:\Sample_files\130412_report.xml
        ignorelist: Y:\Sample_files\130412_report.xml;Y:\Sample_files\130522_report.xml

-Then, marked errors will not reported next time.
+By specifying the ignoreList, marked errors will not be reported the next time.

-*Note*:
-You can specify XLSX (or CSV file) in ignoreList field, however, it is not recommended as reading XLSX file is unstable.
-XML file is recommended.
+Note: While you can specify an XLSX (or CSV) file in the ignoreList field, it is not recommended due to instability in reading XLSX files.
+XML files are recommended instead.

 ### How to create Glossary file?
-See the following instructions and the sample files in !Sample_files folder.
+Refer to the following instructions and sample files in the !Sample_files folder.

 #### Glossary File Format
 Four-Column TAB delimited Text
 UTF-8 without BOM is recommended (Encoding is automatically detected by chardet)

 #### Structure

 | Column 1|Column 2|Column 3|Column 4|